This page has an average rating of %r out of 5 stars based on a total of %t ratings

 Use our mortgage calculator and check if you have enough capital for your chosen property.

-Question 6: Document checklist – what documents do I need for a mortgage?
+Question 6: What documents do I need for a mortgage?

-We have created a checklist to help you find out which documents you need in order to take out a mortgage.
+In our checklist, you will find an overview of the documents you need to take out a mortgage.

-With PostFinance, you will find the right type of financing for your home.
-Compare our mortgages yourself online or get advice.
+At PostFinance, you will find the right financing for your home.
+Compare our mortgages directly online or get advice.

 Questions and answers

-• The alternative to buying a house is, of course, to build one.
-The benefit is clear: you can make your home exactly how you want it to be.
+• The alternative to buying an existing property or apartment is, of course, to build a new one.
+This means you can design your home exactly as you want it.

 It’s difficult to say which option is better financially; costs depend on many factors such as land prices, available facilities and location.

-As a result, you may face a double financial burden during construction: the rent for your current apartment and the loan for the construction.
+You may face a double financial burden during construction: the rent for your current apartment and the loan for building your new house or apartment.

 • When buying a property, seek advice from an expert and check all processes and documents thoroughly.